decaporg/gatsby-starter-decap-cms/README.md

 - Node (I recommend using v8.7.0 or higher)
 - Yarn
-- A clone of the repo on your local machine
+- A fork of the repo on your local machine

 ### Run Locally
 ```